Azure/azure-sphere-gallery/RS485Driver/README.md

     // This is the maximum message size that the HLApp can send
     // to the RS-485 RTApp driver.
 This header is used by both Apps.
     #define MAX_HLAPP_MESSAGE_SIZE	64

+    // This is essentially the buffering time (in milliseconds),
+    // after which the real-time RS485 driver will send out
+    // any received bytes to the HLApp.
+    #define RTDRV_SEND_DELAY_MSEC	10
     ```
 2. Configure the driver defines in `rs485_driver.h` to match your hardware setup (i.e. the below values match what illustrated in the [Wiring diagram](###Wiring-diagram)):
     ```c